 A major topic I excluded in this sample is security which would be the next step to a productive version.
 But due to the fact that except of the sensor everything else is in the Cloud security should be only a topic for the sensor to cloud connection.

-My key take away of playing around with the Cloud Platform is that a solution of monitoring a production machine in the cloud could be an viable option for some special use cases.
+My key take away of playing around with the Cloud Platform is that a solution of monitoring a production machine in the cloud could be a viable option for some special use cases.

-If I am thinking about a production machine which should be maintained inside a production plant I think an on-premise solution is the better choice.
+If I am thinking about a production machine which is maintained completely inside a production plant I think an on-premise solution is the better choice.

-But when I am thinking about machines or sensors which are distributed over different locations, moving around, eg. inside cars or machines you do not want to integrate into your companys private network I think a cloud approach like the above shown could be the better choice.
+But when I am thinking about machines or sensors which are distributed over different locations, moving around ie. inside cars or machines of third party suppliers which you do not want to integrate into your companys private network I think a cloud approach like the above shown could be the better choice.